 The fresh water system consists of potable water storage, distribution lines and a distribution pump.
-The pump is equipped with an automatic pressure switch and is accessed by removing the storage unit under the grill.
-The pump is located on the hullside just inside the opening.
+The pump is equipped with an automatic pressure switch and is accessed through the helm station access hatch.
 An in-line strainer located near the pump protects the system from debris.
-The tank is filled through a labeled deck fill located under the starboard side gunnel.
+The tank is filled through a deck fill located on the port side, mid-ship gunnel.